bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 # Building a Simple URL Shortener With Just HTML and Javascript

-URL Shortener, you might have used one of them in your life such as [bit.ly](https://bit.ly), [goo.gl](https://goo.gl) and much more.
-They are useful for shortening long URLs so that you can easily share them with your friends, family or co-workers.
+URL Shortener, you might have used one of them in your life, such as [bit.ly](https://bit.ly), [goo.gl](https://goo.gl), and much more.
+They are useful for shortening long URLs so that you can easily share them with your friends, family, or co-workers.

 You might be wondering how these things work?
-To understand how these things work, we need to take a closer look at an url shortener so we’ll be building a simple url shortener.
+To understand how these things work, we need to take a closer look at an URL shortener, so we’ll be building a simple URL shortener.
 With That Task, we’ll be learning some new things as well as understand how URL Shortener works.

-Today, we'll be building a simple url shortener which does not need a database system to host yourself, instead, we'll use [jsonstore.io](https://jsonstore.io), I'll be assuming that you already know some basic HTML & Javascript.
+Today, we'll be building a simple URL shortener which does not need a database system to host yourself.
+Instead, we'll use [jsonstore.io](https://jsonstore.io), I'll be assuming that you already know some basic HTML & Javascript.

 So without further talking, Let's Start Building. . .

 ## Start with HTML Part :

-we'll need only a text input box, a button, and a script tag to create our url shortener.
+we'll need only a text input box, a button, and a script tag to create our URL shortener.

 first create an HTML file called `index.html`, as there is only a need of two elements, a text input box, a button.